-Authors' contributions: All authors helped in conception and design of the study.
-Furthermore they contributed in drafting the original manuscript, reviewing and editing it.
+Authors' contributions: All authors helped in the conception and design of the study.
+Furthermore, they contributed to drafting the original manuscript, reviewing and editing it.
 All authors approved the final version of the manuscript for publication.

 Conflict of interest: The authors declared no conflicts of interest.